 Canopy weights are either suspended from the top corners of your outdoor canopy or secured to the base of each leg.

-I won't even pretend to understand the physics of suspended canopy weights vs. weights that sit on the ground (if someone does understand the physics of suspended weights vs. weights on the ground, I'd love your input), so I'm not going to get into the pros and cons of weighting your tent with hanging weights vs. using weights secured to the base of your tent legs from the point of view of how each system reacts to the wind.
+I won't even pretend to understand the physics of suspended canopy weights vs. weights that sit on the ground, so I'm not going to get into the pros and cons of weighting your tent with hanging weights vs. using weights secured to the base of your tent legs from the point of view of how each system reacts to the wind.

 Homemade vs. Store Bought